Harry Donenfeld: Pulp magazines

-From around 1925, Donenfeld began working with Frank Armer to produce lines of girlie pulps published under the auspices of different company names.
-Donenfeld acquired the girlie pulps Ginger Stories, Pep Stories and Snappy Stories from William Clayton, and put them out under the name of DM.
-He used the names Merwil and later Irwin Publishing to release more magazines along the same lines: Hot Stories, Joy Stories and Juicy Tales.
+In 1924–25, Donenfeld, through his Elmo Press (formed in 1924), began printing Frank Armer's film magazine Screenland and art magazine Artists and Models Magazine.
+In 1932, Donenfeld acquired the girlie pulps Ginger Stories, Pep Stories and Snappy Stories (renamed Snappy) from W. M. Clayton, and put them out under the name of Donenfeld Magazines (D.M.).
+He used the names Irwin Publishing (formed 1926) and later Merwil Publishing (formed 1932) to release more magazines along the same lines: Hot Tales, Joy Stories and Juicy Tales.
+Elmo Press declared bankruptcy in 1932 and its assets were acquired by Merwil.

-In November 1933, Donenfeld drafted Armer to form a company called Super Magazines which ended up specializing in the mixed girlie/genre pulps, Spicy Adventure, Spicy Detective, Spicy Mystery and Spicy Western.
-After getting charged with obscenity, and narrowly escaped jail, Donenfeld changed the name of Super Magazines to Culture Publications.
+In August 1933, Donenfeld formed Tilsam Publications to produce a mixed girlie/film magazine, Real Screen Fun.
+In November 1933, he drafted Armer as editor to form a company called Super Magazines which ended up specializing in the mixed girlie/genre pulps Spicy Adventure, Spicy Detective, Spicy Mystery and Spicy Western.
+In 1934, after getting charged with obscenity, and narrowly escaping jail, Donenfeld changed the name of Super Magazines to Culture Publications.
 In January 1943, again trying to clean up their image, he changed the word 'Spicy' to 'Speed' in the four magazines with that name.
 Speed Western lasted the longest, ceasing publication in 1948.